bitcoinfacts/glacierprotocol.github.io/_docs/extend/security.md

 However, it is not designed to provide adequate protection for truly exceptional circumstances, such as a targeted attack/surveillance effort (electronic or physical) by a well-resourced criminal organization.
-This appendix briefly outlines additional measures one might consider if further security were needed above and beyond those in the formal Glacier protocol.
+This section briefly outlines additional measures one might consider if further security were needed above and beyond those in the formal Glacier protocol.

 We do not recommend considering these measures unless you feel you have a